kirstymcnaught/OptiKeyWiki/Get-started.md

 3. You will have the option to run OptiKey as soon as the installer completes, or you can run it at any time from your start menu or desktop icon if you choose to create one.

-4. Visit the ['User Guide'](https://github.com/JuliusSweetland/OptiKey/wiki/User-Guide) to learn how to use OptiKey.
+4. Read the user guide to learn about about the many features available.
+Start by ['Typing your first word'](https://github.com/JuliusSweetland/OptiKey/wiki/Type-your-first-word).